Probabilistic Computers for MIMO Detection: From Sparsification to 2D Parallel Tempering: Abstract

 \section{Abstract}

 Probabilistic computers built from p-bits offer a promising path for combinatorial optimization, but the dense connectivity required by real-world problems scales poorly in hardware.
-Here, we address this through graph sparsification with auxiliary copy variables and demonstrate a fully on-chip parallel tempering solver on an FPGA.
-Targeting MIMO detection, a dense, NP-hard problem central to wireless communications, we fit 15 temperature replicas of a 128-node sparsified system (1,920 p-bits) entirely on-chip and achieve bit error rates significantly below conventional linear detectors.
-We report complete end-to-end solution times of 4.7 ms per instance, with all loading, sampling, readout, and verification overheads included.
-ASIC projections in 7 nm technology indicate about 90 MHz operation with less than 200 mW power dissipation, suggesting that massive parallelism across multiple chips could approach the throughput demands of next-generation wireless systems.
-However, sparsification introduces sensitivity to the copy-constraint strength.
-Employing Two-Dimensional Parallel Tempering (2D-PT), which exchanges replicas across both temperature and constraint dimensions, we demonstrate over 10× faster convergence without manual parameter tuning.
-These results establish an on-chip p-bit architecture and a scalable algorithmic framework for dense combinatorial optimization.
+Here, we address this through graph sparsification with auxiliary copy variables and demonstrate two fully on-chip parallel tempering solvers on an FPGA.
+Targeting MIMO detection, a dense, NP-hard problem central to wireless communications, we first fit 11 temperature replicas of a 128-node sparsified system (1,408 p-bits) on-chip and achieve bit error rates significantly below conventional linear detectors on $64 \times 64$ BPSK MIMO.
+We report complete end-to-end solution times of 3~ms per instance, including all loading, sampling, readout, and verification overheads.
+ASIC projections in 7~nm technology indicate 103~MHz operation at 285.8~mW, suggesting that massive parallelism across multiple chips could approach the throughput demands of next-generation wireless systems.
+Sparsification, however, introduces a sharp sensitivity to the copy-constraint strength $P$ that requires manual tuning.
+To eliminate this bottleneck, we utilize Two-Dimensional Parallel Tempering (2D-PT), which exchanges replicas across both temperature ($\beta$) and constraint ($P$) dimensions.
+On Sherrington--Kirkpatrick spin glasses, 2D-PT converges roughly $250\times$ faster than optimally tuned 1D-PT, and on $128 \times 128$ MIMO it reaches zero bit errors at high SNR where 1D-PT exhibits an error floor.
+We further validate 2D-PT entirely on-chip with 54 replicas (1,728 p-bits) on a $16 \times 16$ MIMO instance, where it tracks the maximum-likelihood bound in just 50 Monte Carlo steps---$10\times$ fewer than 1D-PT---at projected 111~MHz and 124~mW in 7~nm.
+Together, these results establish an on-chip p-bit architecture and a scalable, tuning-free algorithmic framework for dense combinatorial optimization.